You’ve most likely heard that if you google the word “idiot,” images of Donald Trump will appear in the search results.

 The first image of Trump linked to a post titled “22 Pictures of Billionaire Donald Trump Looking Like an Idiot.”
 The image of Albert Einstein linked to a post titled “The Difference Between a Genius and an Idiot.”

 Really, not much controversy until The Independent wrote this 100 word post about it in July, 2018.

 Other journalists wrote their own posts, creating an echo chamber.
-Each news outlet writing a story including a photo of president Trump causing more and more photos of Trump to appear in the search results.
+Each news outlet writing a story including a photo of President Trump and the word “idiot” causing more and more photos of Trump to appear in search results for the word “idiot”.

 It became a bigger story and bigger media outlets published posts, all the way up to Congress asking Sundar about it in December 2018, which caused even more posts with images of Trump next to the word “idiot”.

 And that’s really it.
 The more posts and pages there are on the internet with the word “idiot” and a picture of Trump, the more likely Google’s algorithm is to show pictures of Trump when someone image searches for “idiot”.

 As of writing this post, Trump is now in 6 out of the top 10 images.
 Albert Einstein is still in the top 10 as well: